prsephton/paintmixer/README.md

 ```

 The program is saying to first mix 1 gram of cyan and 1 gram of magenta.
-Then mix those 2 grams with anothert 8 grams of white
+Then mix those 2 grams with another 8 grams of white
 to produce 10 grams of final mixture, with 80% white, 10% cyan and 10% magenta.

 In the reflective colour model, this means that
 90% of incoming white light cyan wavelength will be reflected (80% white includes all colours including cyan + 10% cyan = 90%), and
 the same for the magenta wavelength.
-There is also an 80% reflection for all colours in the spectrum.
+There is also an 80% reflection for all colours in the illumination spectrum.

-The resulting colour will be a lavender blue (R: 229, G: 229, B: 255 or #e5e5ff).
+The resulting colour should be a lavender blue (R: 229, G: 229, B: 255 or #e5e5ff).

 Remember that this assumes equal pigment strengths, and that cyan and magenta pigments are the perfect primaries.
 Nevertheless, it
 should be plain that the program is producing the appropriate instructions, given these rather idealistic conditions.
 Things